Group Homes for Young Adults in Georgia

 ATC offers a powerful, life changing curriculum that will be a foundation leading to healthy adult living.
 Through our programs and treatment, we feel that it is possible to achieve total independence.
 Call At The Crossroads today at (866) 439-0354 to know your options.

-National Mental Health Resources for Parents:
+National Mental Health Resources for Parents

 Alcoholics Anonymous (AA) - Alcoholics Anonymous is an worldwide organization of men and women who have experienced a drinking problem.
 AA is self-supporting, nonprofessional, apolitical, multiracial, and accessible virtually everywhere.
 There are no requirements for age, gender or education.
 AA's group is permitted for anyone who wants to do something about their drinking problem.
-Since the book "Alcoholics Anonymous" first appeared over 75 years ago, this fundamental text has sustained millions of men and women in their recovery from alcoholism.
+Since the book "Alcoholics Anonymous" first appeared over 75 years ago, this fundamental text has sustained millions of men and women in their rehabilitation from alcoholism.

 MentalHealth.gov - MentalHealth.gov affords one-stop access to U.S. government mental health issues and mental health illness information.
 MentalHealth.gov strives to instruct and guide: The general public, health and emergency preparedness professionals, policy makers, Government and business leaders, and school systems.